sassoftware/viya4-ark/pre_install_report/README.md

 ## Usage

 **Note:** You must set your `KUBECONFIG` environment variable. `KUBECONFIG` must have administrator rights to the
-cluster where you intend to deploy your SAS Viya software.
+cluster where you intend to deploy your SAS Viya platform software.
 To obtain a complete report use a `KUBECONFIG` with administrator rights in the cluster.
 Otherwise, the report will
 not be able to evaluate items such as memory, CPU cores, software versions and other node details.
 It is not useful
-for determining if you are ready to deploy your SAS Viya software.
+for determining if you are ready to deploy your SAS Viya platform software.

-Create the namespace where you plan to deploy SAS Viya.
+Create the namespace where you plan to deploy SAS Viya platform.
 A namespace is required to run this tool.
-Specify the namespace where you plan to deploy SAS Viya using the namespace option.
+Specify the namespace where you plan to deploy SAS Viya platform using the namespace option.
 If a namespace is not provided, the tool will check the current context for a namespace.
 Ensure that you are running with the correct namespace.

 After obtaining the latest version of this tool, cd to `<tool-download-dir>/viya4-ark`.